 Here are some videos you can watch to learn how to fix a wall with water damage.
 This will help prevent the wall from being damaged again by water and will allow the paint to adhere better to the wall.
 Perhaps the most important thing to do when repairing a water-damaged wall is to locate and repair the cause of the leak; if you don't, you'll be on a perpetual cycle of damage and repairs.
-Through an infrared scan, hidden locations of water leaks can be found so that the owner does not suffer any major damage.
-I agree, after seeing the sign of foundation damage, the very quick job is to find the source of the water leak.
+Through an infrared scan, hidden locations of water leaks can be found so that homeowners don't suffer any major damage.
+After seeing signs of foundation damage, it's important to quickly find the source of the water leak.
 When it comes to repairing water damage, it's important to remember that prevention is key.